Create a Morpho Vault V2

 Repository: https://github.com/morpho-org/vault-v2-deployment

-The deployment script performs the following actions:
+The deployment process consists of the following phases:

 Prerequisites